Steps to take

 - If your car is missing, look for a towing sign and call the number on the sign to see if your car was towed from private property.
 The tow company must return your call within one hour, no matter the time of day.

 - If you can’t find a towing sign, contact the local law enforcement non-emergency line.
 They can also help determine whether your vehicle has been towed.

-Prepare to pay by cash, money order, cashier’s check, or debit card.
+- Prepare to pay by cash, money order, cashier’s check, credit card, or debit card.
 The storage yard does not have to accept credit cards.
 You may take additional action in court to have your vehicle released if the company is holding it for moving/storage fees.

-You can file complaints electronically or in person at one of the Consumer Protection office locations.
-For best results, provide evidence and specific details about what occurred, how much was paid to the company, what you feel should have happened, evidence to support your claim, and your goal in resolving the issue.
+Complaints can be filed electronically using the link below.
+For best results, provide evidence and specific details about what occurred, how much was paid to the company, and any other evidence to support your claim.

 Additional useful information

 If a company has towed your vehicle without your permission and is holding it for moving/storage fees, you may take additional action in court.
 You can find information about how to have a vehicle released when a lien is in place on the Hillsborough County Clerk of Court’s website.

 Not the registered vehicle owner?